vuejs/vue-router/docs/en/api/route-object.md

 - As the return value of calling `router.match(location)`;

-- Inside navigation guards as the first and second arguments:
+- Inside navigation guards as the first two arguments:

   ``` js
   router.beforeEach((to, from, next) => {